India–Nigeria relations: Oil trade

 India is the third largest oil consumer after USA and China and India is the second biggest importer of oil.
 India uses 5.5 million barrels of oil per day.
 India buys crude oil from Saudi Arabia, Iraq, Iran, Kuwait, Kazakhstan, Russia, and UAE with significantly reduced amount from Nigeria in 2021.
 In 2020–2021, USA took second place in India's oil imports with Iraq topping the list again.
 Since year 2018 India buys cheaper Basra Oil from Iraq and the crude oil purchased from West Africa including from Nigeria rank fifth in India's crude oil purchases annually.
 Russia was the biggest crude supplier to India in 2023, accounting for more than 30% of its oil imports.

 Cultural relations

 Cinema

 Bollywood movies have some popularity in Nigeria because of they show a different take on how developing societies can tackle societal themes.
 Zee World Africa has also offered easier African access to Indian entertainment.

+Indians in Nigeria

+Hinduism

+Hinduism spread to Nigeria mainly by the immigration of Hindus from India and of Hare Krishna Missionaries.
+Many Nigerians have converted to Hinduism mainly due to the efforts of ISKCON Missionaries.
+ISKCON has inaugurated the Vedic Welfare Complex in Apapa.

+Altogether including Nigerians of Indian origin and NRIs there are 250,000 Hindus in Nigeria.
+Most of them live in Lagos, the former capital of Nigeria.